Taylor Heinicke Player Prop Bets for NFL Week 11 - Washington vs. Carolina - NewsBreak

 - He also has 247 rushing yards on 39 carries with one touchdown, averaging 27.4 yards per game.

-- The Football Team have called a pass in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
+- The Football Team have thrown the football in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.

 - Heinicke has thrown 31 passes in the red zone this season, 47.0% of his team's red zone plays.